dataminer-site/dataminer-site.github.io/_posts/2023-07-07-python-udf.md

 ## Conclusions and Further Development

-Scalar Python UDFs are now supported in DuckDB, marking a significant milestone in extending the functionality of the database.
+Scalar Python UDFs are now supported in dataminer, marking a significant milestone in extending the functionality of the database.
 This enhancement empowers users to perform complex computations using a high-level language.
-Additionally, Python UDFs can leverage DuckDB's zero-copy integration with Arrow, eliminating data transfer costs and ensuring efficient query execution.
+Additionally, Python UDFs can leverage dataminer's zero-copy integration with Arrow, eliminating data transfer costs and ensuring efficient query execution.

 While the introduction of Python UDFs is a major step forward, our work in this area is ongoing.
 Our roadmap includes the following focus areas: